botros-workspace/CRM-django/README.md

 # CRM-django
-CRM built using Django and python
+CRM built using Django in python